You need a steady stream of cash inflows to operate your business, and monitoring accounts receivable is a part of the cash management process.

 Both accounts receivable and revenue are increased.

-When Smith pays the invoice April 6th, your tree service company posts this journal entry:
+When Smith pays the invoice on April 6th, your tree service company posts this journal entry:

 (To remove the accounts receivable balance and to record the cash payment)